leanerr/DeepSample4NLP/README.md

 2. DeepSamplePy: This component is implemented in Python and encompasses the **GBS, SRS, SSRS, and 2-UPS** sampling methods.
 It utilizes Python for its flexibility and ease of integrating modern machine learning frameworks.

 Both components work together to provide a robust framework for sampling and analysis across different datasets.

+## PaperResults Folder

+The `PaperResults` folder contains a summary of plots, the main processed dataset used for deriving results, and a Jupyter Notebook file that reads and processes this dataset.
+This folder provides a consolidated view of the analysis and findings, enabling easy reference to key outputs and their corresponding visualizations.

 ## Table of Contents

 - [Project Architecture](#project-architecture)